TheWidlarzGroup/react-native-notificated/docs/docs/intro/intro.md

 ```

 :::info
-Starting from the latest beta version (0.0.2.beta), you are expected to manually tell the library whether a device has notch or not.
+Starting from the latest beta version, you are expected to manually tell the library whether a device has notch or not.
 Use the `isNotch` prop in the config for it (you can use the `react-native-device-info` for instance).

 We are currently working on improving this part of our API 💪
 :::